-Following the lead of the Savannah Chatham County Public School System and the Chatham County Juvenile Court, child and family-serving institutions across the county should embrace a healing-centered whole-village approach to building a climate and culture of community healing and thriving for young people.
-Deep's recommended methodology, inspired by Dr. Ginwright's radical healing framework,27 makes room for the positive assets of Savannah's culture, context, and history and aims to nurture relationships that improve organizational climate and support individual and organizational wellbeing.
-This includes addressing not just the needs of young people and individual adults, but those of the whole village and the policies that define, sustain, and hinder that village.
-To use Ginwright's language, effective policies support young people by boosting their "culture, agency, relationships, sense of meaning, and aspirations."
-To this end, we recommend Chatham County's youth- and family-serving institutions:
+Following the lead of the SCCPSS and the Chatham County Juvenile Court, child and family-serving institutions across the county should embrace a healing-centered whole-village approach to building a climate and culture of community growth and thriving young people.
+Deep's recommended methodology, inspired by Dr. Ginwright's radical healing framework,27 makes room for the positive assets of Savannah's culture, context, and history and aims to nurture relationships that improve the organizational climate and support individual and community wellbeing.
+This framework includes addressing not just the needs of young people and individual adults but those of the whole village as well as the policies that define, sustain, and hinder that village.
+To use Dr. Ginwright's language, effective policies support young people by boosting their "culture, agency, relationships, sense of meaning, and aspirations."
+To this end, we recommend Chatham County's youthand family-serving institutions address the following:

-- 1. Implement trainings and supports for adult service-providers on healing-centered positive behavioral responses. - 2.
-Create more safe space for youth voice and power inside of institutions, where youth use their lived experiences to reflect and provide feedback on policies. - 3.
-Create more safe space for adult staff member voice and power inside institutions, enabling staff members to use their lived experiences to reflect and provide feedback on institutional policies. - 4.
-As part of an inclusive community conversation, leverage the lived experiences of adults and youth to review and reform institutional policies to support the wellbeing of youth and adults inside these institutions.
+- Implement supports for adult service-providers and offer training services on healing-centered positive behavioral responses. - Create more safe spaces for youth to voice and hold power inside of institutions, where youth use their lived experiences to reflect and provide feedback on policies. - 3.
+Create more safe spaces for adult staff members to voice and hold power inside institutions, enabling staff members to use their lived experiences to reflect and provide feedback on institutional policies. - 4.
+As part of an inclusive community conversation, leverage the lived experiences of adults and youth to review and reform institutional policies to support the well-being of youth and adults inside these institutions.

 NOTE: We reference here the need to create "safe spaces" when doing this work.
-A "safe space," in Deep's definition, is a neutral place where people from a variety of backgrounds and perspectives can come together without titles, hierarchies, uniforms, and other signs of status or power.
-Through co-constructed community agreements, they set the terms of their mutual respect and co-learning.
+A "safe space," in Deep's definition, is a neutral place where people from a variety of backgrounds and perspectives can come together without titles, hierarchies, uniforms, and/or other signs of status or power.
+Through co-constructed community agreements. they set the terms of their mutual respect and co-learning.
 Then, around issues of their choosing, they honestly and bravely share lived experiences; discuss challenges, opposing viewpoints, and harms; and collaborate on solutions.
 In a truly safe and brave space, people can share their hearts and minds with kindness and respect, and without fear of harm or reprisal.
 This process can lead to real, actionable, and transformative change.